2020PB/police-brutality/reports/Oregon.md

 ### Independent journalist arrested | July 29th

-An independent journalist was filming federal officers from the sidewalk.
-Officers singled him out and arrested him without explanation.
+An independent journalist was filming federal officers from the sidewalk at 3rd and Salmon.
+Officers in the Justice Center were targeting him with a laser pointer.
+After a firework exploded near the journalists, officers singled one out and arrested him without explanation.

+As he is being arrested, the filmer in the first video notes that Border Patrol agents and U.S. Marshals are conducting the arrest.

 tags: arrest, journalist

 id: or-portland-205

-geolocation:
+geolocation: 45.5162424,-122.6766617

 **Links**